-Michael Kirby: No, no. I once went to a conference in Canada and I was supposed to talk about the clericalisation of the judicial life- that is to say how clerks, young employees, were taking over the job of writing judgments.
+Michael Kirby: No, no. I once went to a conference in Canada and I was supposed to talk about the clericalisation of the judicial life - that is to say how clerks, young employees, were taking over the job of writing judgments.
 Well now, that really wasn't a big feature of the judiciary in Australia and therefore I wasn't really about to throw very much light on that.
 But I talked at lunch about stress.
 I could see how stressful they found it, that I was talking about this.
 This was in Ottawa to the assembled judges of Canada.
 I thought this was an important subject to talk about.
-This was soon after quite stressful.
+This was soon after I'd come to the Court of Appeal.
+Possibly it had been triggered off by the fact that my life then was quite stressful.

-I'd come to the Court of Appeal.
-Possibly it had been triggered off by the fact that my life then was and then I was asked to speak at the inaugural session of the judicial training course- for the first time they had judges-in-training.
+But I put those papers to one side.
+There they were gathering dust for a long while and then I was asked to speak at the inaugural session of the judicial training course for the first time they had judges-in-training.
 So, I thought, well, hang it, I'll speak to them about stress.
 So, I did and I then dictated it up the next day and it was then published in the Australian Bar Review and that's the way these things happen.